citizenmatt/resharper-devguide/PSI/ExternalAnnotations/Testing.md

 The following code snippet defines a class called `ExternalAnnotationsTestBase2` which provides a helper method to convert an XML Doc ID to an `IDeclaredElement`.
 It then gets an instance of `CodeAnnotationsCache` and both are passed to the assert method, which can use the cache to ask for the annotations applied to the given code element.

->**Note** ReSharper already defines a class called `ExternalAnnotationsTestBase` that provides similar functionality used internally for testing external annotations.
+> **NOTE** ReSharper already defines a class called `ExternalAnnotationsTestBase` that provides similar functionality used internally for testing external annotations.
 However, it is unsuitable to use as a base class for plugin tests, as it defines tests for the standard BCL annotations, which would also run for your plugin tests.

 The base class looks like this: